Berenito/Ranking/README.md

 export some preliminary summary statistics (no rankings are calculated here).

 Prerequisites:
-* Prepare a folder with the tournament result data - CSV files with columns `Tournament, Date, Team_1, Team_2, Score_1, Score_2, Division`
+* Prepare a folder with the tournament result data - CSV files named `games_<suffix>.csv` with columns `Tournament, Date, Team_1, Team_2, Score_1, Score_2, Division`
-* Add to the same folder a TXT file per division specifying the teams in the EUF system; multiple aliases can be defined for each team in the same row, separated with commas (filename should be `teams-<division>.txt`)
+* Add to the same folder a CSV file with columns `Team`, `Aliases` specifying the teams in the EUF system; multiple aliases can be defined for each team in the same row, separated with `, ` (filename should be `teams-<division>.txt`)
-* Add to the same folder a TXT file with the pairs `<team>, <tournament>`; specifying that the given team has met the EUF roster requirements for the particular tournament (filename should be `teams_at_tournaments-<division>.txt`)
+* Add to the same folder a CSV file with columns `Team`, `Tournament` specifying that the given team has met the EUF roster requirements for the particular tournament (filename should be `teams_at_tournaments-<division>.txt`)

 Arguments: